jk1/Gradle-License-Report/README.md

     // Set output directory for the report data.
     // Defaults to ${project.buildDir}/reports/dependency-license.
     outputDir = "$projectDir/build/licenses"

-    // List the groups ids to exclude from dependency report.
-    // By default project's own group is excluded.
-    // For finer granularity, see: excludes.
-    excludeGroups = ['do.not.want']

-    // List the ids (in module:name format) to exclude from dependency report.
-    // By default excludes is empty.
-    excludes = ['moduleGroup:moduleName']

-    // Set custom report renderer, implementing ReportRenderer.
-    // Yes, you can write your own to support any format necessary. renderers = [new XmlReportRenderer('third-party-libs.xml', 'Back-End Libraries')]

-    // Set importers to import any external dependency information, i.e. from npm.
-    // Custom importer should implement DependencyDataImporter interface. importers = [new XmlReportImporter('Frontend dependencies', file(frontend_libs.xml))]

     // Select projects to examine for dependencies.
     // Defaults to current project and all its subprojects